Strategic Reports & Plans

 * The Assistant Principal and staff work closely to implement strategies in addressing barriers that impact student engagement.
 Crisis plans are created and are implemented to support those 'at risk'.
 The Assistant Principal and staff are highly supportive of student well-being.

 * The Positive Behaviour Support program has a dedicated Professional Learning Team.
 The Essendon Primary School Behaviour Matrix has been reviewed and reflects the Essendon Primary School learning environment.
 All teachers contribute to maintaining a safe, respectful and inclusive learning environment.

-* Essendon Primary School is seen as a community resource being a base for programs such as Kelly Sports, netball teams, Out of School Hours Care.
+* Essendon Primary School is seen as a community resource being a base for programs such as soccer, netball teams, Out of School Hours Care.
 We have established links and partnerships with many community members and groups.